Top of page

 Other Wake Forest University student performance organizations have included:

 Bi Moo Chinese Theatre group, founded in 2020, is an organization at Wake Forest that strives to create a platform for Mandarin theatre.
-According to the playbill for “Same Caged”, the theatre group is dedicated to “bringing this Chinese production, the casts and crew hope that they could call more attention to the diverse culture, voices and expressions in this community.”
+The theatre group is dedicated to bringing this Chinese production, the casts and crew hope that they could call more attention to the diverse culture, voices and expressions in this community.

 Lost in Translation, is a dance team devoted to the representation of street dance culture through choreographed dances to popular music.
-Come join us if are interested in K-pop, hip-hop, jazz, urban, locking, popping…
+Join if you are interested in K-pop, hip-hop, jazz, urban, locking, popping…

 Momentum Crew, hip-hop and urban dance student organization.
-While our focus is in urban dance styles, we embrace all styles of dance from hip-hop to contemporary to jazz and beyond!
-We operate as both a competitive and showcase performance crew.
-Our number one focus is the Momentum family, supporting, encouraging, and challenging members and alumni to be the best dancers, students, and people they can be!
-We hold auditions early every fall semester, no previous dance experience required.
+While their focus is in urban dance styles, they embrace all styles of dance from hip-hop to contemporary to jazz and beyond!
+They operate as both a competitive and showcase performance crew.
+Their number one focus is the Momentum family, supporting, encouraging, and challenging members and alumni to be the best dancers, students, and people they can be!
+They hold auditions early every fall semester, no previous dance experience required.